erafaelmanuel/mappyfy/README.md

 3) #### Annotations
 ## @Excluded
-In order to exclude a field just add an @Excluded annotation to your dto
+Exclude the field of your dto class
 ```js
   ...
   @Excluded
   private List<Pet> pets = new ArrayList<>();
 ```
 ## @MapTo(value=[class])
-In order to map a field or (fields of a field) of an object to a certain class
+Map one or more fields to a different class
 * value
 * collection
 * type